 Easy Tomato Peach Salad with Heirloom Tomatoes

 The perfect fresh summer salad.
 Heirloom Tomato and Peach Salad with creamy mozzarella and earthy green basil.
 This is a fresh and fruity salad.
-This is a great picnic salad and tastes wonderful for Al Fresco events.
+This is a great picnic salad and tastes wonderful for Al Fresco event food.
 It is also lovely lunch box salad.
 A great easy tomato salad it is also a wonderful for summer recipe.

 I love a summer salad that is full of flavours.
 Especially with one with fruit mixed in.
 I love peaches at the moment and adding them with a mix of Heirloom tomatoes and mozzarella with fresh basil and a drizzle of olive oil, is absolutely incredible.